J0s3f/bt747/trunk/BT747/README.txt

 You can find sources in the 'src' directory.

 Symbian does not support Bluetooth, so the binaries are not included.
-The "BT747.jar" might work on Mac, if the "rxtx" module is properly installed (http://www.rxtx.org).

-On Linux, also install 'rxtx'.

 You will need to install/unzip SuperWaba on the platform you want to run BT747 on.